-Before you begin reading this article, I wanted to emphasize just how much this one slight shift in my mindset has changed my life over the past few months.
+Before you read this article, I want to emphasize just how much this one slight shift in my mindset has changed my life over the past few months.
 Being Centered is not just a fad, it’s a way of way life.

 I literally mean it when I say that miracles will begin to happen when you adopt this strategy and way of thinking.

 When I say miracles, I’m not talking about mystical stuff, I’m talking about real tangible results you will see happen, first hand, in your life.

 Welcome to the power of Being Centered.